Ulla Sandbæk

-Ulla Margrethe Sandbæk (born 1943) is a former Danish Member of the European Parliament for the June Movement.
+Ulla Margrethe Sandbæk (born 1943 died 6 September 2025) was a former Danish Member of the European Parliament for the June Movement.

 She served from 1994 to 2004.
 She was responsible for the Sandbæk report that resulted in a European Union regulation increasing funding for the United Nations Population Fund, which controversially included funding abortion.

 In 2015, she was elected to the Danish parliament for the pro-European The Alternative.